WAMF/kiss_queue/README.md

 - **Apache Kafka**: High-throughput event streaming
 - **RabbitMQ**: Feature-rich message broker

-## 🧪 Testing Your Implementation
+## 🧪 Instant Implementation Testing

-`kiss_queue` includes a comprehensive test suite that can validate any implementation with just one line of code:
+**Test any queue implementation instantly with one line of code!**

+The `ImplementationTester` class provides 87 comprehensive tests that validate any custom queue implementation automatically.
+No need to write your own tests - just provide your factory and let the tester do the work.

+### Zero-Effort Testing

 ```dart
 // test/my_implementation_test.dart